When the PDAC’s Aboriginal Affairs committee

 “I’m always amazed about where we’ve come

-in the last decade as an industry,” says Nolan,
+in the last decade as an industry,” says Glenn Nolan,

 who hails from the Missanabie Cree First Nation

-in northern Ontario and who in addition to his
+in northern Ontario and was the PDAC's 35th President (2012-2013) in addition to working as Vice-President

 of Aboriginal Affairs for Noront Resources.
 “The

 what needs to be done to engage communities in

 It was former President Peter Dimmell who first

 recognized in 2004 that the PDAC needed to take